United Nations Security Council: Veto power

-Under Article 27 of the UN Charter, Security Council decisions on all substantive matters require the affirmative votes of three-fifths (i.e. nine) of the members.
+Under Article 27 of the UN Charter, Security Council decisions on all substantive matters require the affirmative votes of nine (i.e. three-fifths) of the members.
 A negative vote or a "veto" by a permanent member prevents adoption of a proposal, even if it has received the required votes.
-Abstention is not regarded as a veto in most cases, though all five permanent members must vote for adopting any amendment of the UN Charter or any recommendation of the admission of a new UN member state.
+Abstention is not regarded as a veto in most cases, though all five permanent members must vote for adopting any amendment of the UN Charter.
 Procedural matters cannot be vetoed, so the veto right cannot be used to avoid discussion of an issue.
-The same holds for certain decisions that directly regard permanent members.
+The same holds for certain non-binding decisions that directly regard permanent members.
 Most vetoes have been used for blocking a candidate for Secretary-General or the admission of a member state, not in critical international security situations.

 In the negotiations leading up to the creation of the UN, the veto power was opposed by many small countries and was in fact forced on them by the veto nations—the United States, the United Kingdom, China, France, and the Soviet Union—by threatening that the UN would otherwise not be founded.
-Here is a description of the situation by Francis O. Wilcox, an adviser to the US delegation to the 1945 conference:
+Francis O. Wilcox, an adviser to the US delegation to the 1945 conference, described the situation: